-If your business will include selling alcohol, you need a Liquor Licence.
+If you want to serve alcohol, you need a Liquor Licence.
 There are different kinds of licence so you'll need to decide which one to apply for.
 Selling food is more straightforward - no licence is required; you just need to register with the Council.